Nocturia

 • In the elderly, the cause is often multifactorial.

-• The effects, such as disturbed sleep, a disrupted household, exhaustion and occasional incontinence, may be more important to the patient than the specific diagnosis.
+• The effects: Such as disturbed sleep, a disrupted household, exhaustion and occasional incontinence – may be more important to the patient than the specific diagnosis.

-• Swollen ankles of any aetiology are frequently overlooked as an underlying cause
+• Swollen ankles: Of any aetiology – are frequently overlooked as an underlying cause

 • Nocturia may just be a manifestation (albeit the most distressing) of polyuria or urinary frequency.
 Focus your approach on the underlying problem.